pwalsh/openbudgets/docs/guide/features/taxonomies.rst

 Subsequent tags have removed taxonomies fromt he UI as they are not in the current project's scope.

-TODO: After the current iteration of the project, we hope that the taxpnomies feature can be picked up and implemented.
+TODO: After the current iteration of the project, we hope that the taxonomies feature can be picked up and implemented.

 At present, a taxonomy has a foreign key to BudgetTemplates.
 This relation suggests that taxonomies should be created as alternative ways to "read" a template, and thereby, any budget or actual that maps to such a template, can map to a taxonomy.